whatdaybob/Custom_Docker_Images/tado_guestmode/README.md

 ## What is it

 [Tado°](https://www.tado.com/) although great, is lacking one feature that I desperately needed, a guest mode.
 In short we had a babysitter and me and the other half went out and enjoyed some freedom from parenting, stupidly we forgot the heating was automated by our geolocation and the heating shut off.
-Normally this would be ok as you can manually control them but the techphobia was strong in our babysitter.
-Sure we/you can manually set the house to home but that requires an ingredient I dont have, effort.
-Plus what's the point in smart heating and a smart home if you dont make it work for  you.
+Normally this would be ok as you can manually control them but the tech-phobia was strong in our babysitter.
+Sure we/you can manually set the house to home but that requires an ingredient I don't have, effort.
+Plus what's the point in smart heating and a smart home if you don't make it work for you.

 <!-- markdownlint-disable MD033 -->
 <div style="width:100%">